New Jersey Plan

-Ultimately, it was the Virginia Plan that ended up becoming the basis for the structure of the US Government.
+Ultimately, it was the Virginia Plan that became the basis for the structure of the US Government.
 This approach of a bicameral legislature was seen as the best approach and continues today with both the House of Representatives and the Senate.
-However, there was room for a compromise where elements of the New Jersey Plan influenced procedure.
+However, there was room for a compromise where the New Jersey Plan elements influenced procedure.

 There are different rules in place in both houses.
 The House of Representatives has power determined by population, as was the notion in the Virginia Plan.
-But, the Senate has equal votes per state.
-This means that California with its 39.37 million residents has the same number of senators as Wyoming with its 0.58 million residents.
+But, the Senate has an equal vote per state.
+This means that California, with its 39.37 million residents, has the same number of senators as Wyoming with its 0.58 million residents.

 Over in the House of Representatives, there is a far greater shift in the proportion of elected officials.
-Wyoming has one, as do many states with low populations, and 36 states in total are in single figures.
+As do many states with low populations, Wyoming has one, and 36 states in total are in single figures.
 But, Florida and New York have 27, Texas has 36, and California has 53.
 There is a cap on the total number of representatives at 435.
 This restriction led to a change in numbers for some states following the ratification of Alaska and Hawaii.